-Details of the likely policy impacts on Political Opinion The policy is unlikely to impact on equality of opportunity for this category.
-The policy is technical in nature.
+Details of the likely policy impacts on Political Opinion

+The policy is unlikely to impact on equality of opportunity for this group.
+It is technical in nature.

-Details of the likely policy impacts on Racial Group The policy is unlikely to impact on equality of opportunity for this category.
-The policy is technical in nature.
+Details of the likely policy impacts on Racial Group

+The policy is unlikely to impact on equality of opportunity for this group.
+It is technical in nature.

-Details of the likely policy impacts on Age The policy is unlikely to impact on equality of opportunity for this category.
-The policy is technical in nature.
+Details of the likely policy impacts on Age

+The policy is unlikely to impact on equality of opportunity for this group.
+It is technical in nature.